 Since 1999, Tennis Resorts Online has been helping vacationers decide where to go on their next tennis holiday.
 I've made a career of giving such advice, initially as Tennis magazine's travel and resorts editor and since 1999 as the founder of this website.
 What you see here are not paid listings but the descriptions—provided without cost to resorts and camps—of those properties I feel are worthy of your attention.
 Over the course of several decades, I've visited more than 350 resorts on five continents and participated in some 50 different tennis camps, many more than once.
 It is that personal experience—supplemented now by reviews submitted by vacationers like you—that underpins this website.

-Every time you review a resort or camp you know first hand, you're automatically entered in a drawing for one of several tennis vacations we give away each year.
-If you review a resort or camp between now and Apr.
-30, 2016, you' be eligible to win a holiday at Saddlebrook International Tennis and Cliff Drysdale Tennis at Omni Amelia Island Plantation Resort, both in Florida, and New England Tennis Holidays at Sugarbush, in Vermont.
+Every time you review a resort or camp between now and April 30, 2019, you'll be automatically entered in a drawing to win a holiday at Saddlebrook International Tennis and Cliff Drysdale Tennis at Omni Amelia Island Plantation Resort, both in Florida, and New England Tennis Holidays at Sugarbush, in Vermont.
 If you rated a junior camp, you're in the pool for a week-long junior camp at Saddlebrook Junior Tennis.

 Here's a sample of recent critiques of resorts and camps by other vacationers, followed by a link where you can post your own.

 Discounts, room upgrades, and special packages only available on Tennis Resorts Online.

 Special: Receive a $150 discount on bookings made